Patterns and Dynamics of Netflix TV Show Popularity: Results and Analysis

 For the highest threshold value, $D_\text{th} = 11.5$, shown in panel (a), $\deld$ primarily captures differences in explanatory power between countries from different groups.
 Most intra-group pairs appear white, indicating that the top-ranked show lists are similar enough for each country to explain the other equally well under this generous threshold.
 This suggests strong regional similarity in content consumption patterns.
 When a large amount of information difference is allowed, there is no distinct directional asymmetry within groups for most cases.
 However, some countries in the AME group, particularly those in the Middle East and Western Asia, show greater similarity to NAPE countries, consistent with the patterns observed in Figure~\ref{fig:Figure3_Mutual_information}.

-While the analysis in Figure~\ref{fig:Figure3_Mutual_information} identified regional groupings based on mutual information computed at the same time point, the current approach incorporates temporal delays to capture the directional flow of content trends across countries.
-Here, the term `flow' does not imply a definitive causal influence from one country to another, but rather suggests the possibility that content trends in one country may subsequently emerge in another over time.

-In panel (a), we observe blue-shaded flows from ESA (the right side of AME) countries and from the CSA group toward the left side of AME and NAPE.
+While the analysis in Figure~\ref{fig:Figure3_Mutual_information} identified regional groupings based on mutual information computed at the same time point, the current approach incorporates temporal delays to capture the directional pattern of content trends across countries.
+In panel (a), we observe blue-shaded patterns from ESA (the right side of AME) countries and from the CSA group toward the left side of AME and NAPE.
 When content preferences between two countries are highly different, even weak signals, such as the delayed and occasional appearance of content from ESA or the CSA group in NAPE countries, can have a disproportionately large effect in this analysis.
-Conversely, since NAPE countries tend to be closely aligned with global trends, their influence on other regions likely occurs in a more simultaneous and widespread manner.
-As a result, their outbound influence is less detectable in this time-delay-based framework, which is better suited for identifying sequential diffusion.
-In this analysis, the NAPE group therefore tends to appear more as a receiver than a sender of global content flows.
+Conversely, since NAPE countries tend to be closely aligned with global trends, their contribution to other regions likely occurs in a more simultaneous and widespread manner.
+As a result, their outbound signals are less detectable in this time-delay-based framework, which is better suited for identifying sequential spread.
+In this analysis, the NAPE group therefore tends to appear more as a receiver than a sender of global content dynamics.
+However, this tendency may also reflect platform-level release policies or global distribution strategies, and thus should be interpreted with caution.

-In panel (b), where $D_\text{th} = 11$, slightly lower than in panel (a), directional flows within the NAPE group begin to emerge.
-As noted earlier, NAPE countries are generally aligned with global trends, making it difficult to detect directional flows from them to other groups.
+In panel (b), where $D_\text{th} = 11$, slightly lower than in panel (a), directional patterns within the NAPE group begin to emerge.
+As noted earlier, NAPE countries are generally aligned with global trends, making it difficult to detect directional patterns from them to other groups.
 However, at this threshold, sequential dynamics within the NAPE group itself become visible.
-In particular, we observe a flow from North America and Western Europe (on the left side of the NAPE group) toward Eastern Europe (on the right side of the NAPE group) and toward the Middle East and Western Asia (on the left side of the AME group).
-In contrast, no strong directional flows are yet observed within ESA or within the CSA group.
+In particular, we observe a pattern from North America and Western Europe (on the left side of the NAPE group) toward Eastern Europe (on the right side of the NAPE group) and toward the Middle East and Western Asia (on the left side of the AME group).
+In contrast, no strong directional patterns are yet observed within ESA or within the CSA group.
 This may be because countries in these groups still show relatively similar content consumption patterns, allowing them to explain each other to a comparable degree under the current threshold.